Kailcor/movies-microservice-coding-exercise/README.md

 ### Compilation

-As any Spring Boot project it has an Maven Wrapper, so you can build it without maven
+As any Spring Boot project it has a Maven Wrapper, so you can build it without maven

     ./mvnw clean install